 The ultimate goal of CyberSec4Europe as a pilot project is to design the governance structure that will answer the main challenges faced in the field of cybersecurity today.
-Our upcoming deliverable (D2.1) will be the first milestone in an ongoing examination of the best practices and exploration of governance design.
+Our first deliverable (D2.1) is the initial milestone in an ongoing examination of the best practices and exploration of governance design.
 The Regulation Proposal of the European Commission contains ideas for the governance design (summarised in the picture), yet a lot of options remain unresolved.
 The role and the structure of the Cybersecurity Competence Community, which was left open for interpretation in the Regulation Proposal, will be crucial due to its potential to resolve issues and help realise the goals outlined above.
 We are exploring a bottom-up approach, realised through local cybersecurity hubs, as a strategy to answer stakeholder demands and to give a fresh boost to cybersecurity development in Europe.

 Natalia I. Kadenko, TU Delft